 - Stems – the immature flowers can be used to make sun tea; some people report eating them like their relative artichokes.

-- Seeds – mature thistle seeds are the most commonly used edible part of the plant.
+- Seeds – mature thistle seeds are the most commonly used edible part of the plant and can also be used as a coffee substitute.

 Milk Thistle Medicinal Benefits

-- It is also highly regarded as a liver tonic due to high amounts of a chemical compound known as silymarin.
+- Liver Support (Seeds/Flower Buds): It is highly regarded as a liver tonic due to high amounts of a chemical compound known as silymarin.
+Extensively used to stimulate liver repair, treat alcoholic hepatitis, fatty liver, and protect against toxins.

-- It is a bitter digestive and diuretic tonic herb.
+- Metabolic & Digestive Health (Leaves/Seeds): It is a bitter digestive and diuretic tonic herb.
 It stimulates bile flow.
-It increases lactating mother’s milk flow production and relaxes spasms.
+Used in teas and extracts to aid digestion, reduce gallbladder issues, and manage type 2 diabetes.

 Growing Milk Thistle